Can my child bunk with a friend?

 Can we schedule a tour before we sign up?

 Absolutely!
-We are happy to schedule tours of the facilities and to answer any questions you might have.
+We are happy to schedule tours and to answer any questions you might have.
 To schedule a tour, please call the camp office (978) 448 5763 or email office@grotonwood.org.
 We also have a virtual tour option that you can view in the comfort of your own home.
-Simply click here to get started.
+Simply click on the link below to get started.

 What is your cancellation/refund policy?

-If your child is sick and cannot attend camp, please contact the camp office on 978 448 5763 so that we can notify the Unit Leader.
-As per our Terms and Conditions, a refund is issued on receipt of a doctor or hospital note confirming the medical reason the child is unable to attend camp.
-No refunds are given if the family decides not to send the child to camp for non-medical reasons or the child is ent home for behavioral issues.
+If your child is sick and cannot attend camp, please contact the camp office on 978 448 5763 as soon as possible so that we can notify the Unit Leader.
+As per our Terms and Conditions, a refund is issued on receipt of a note from a medicalprovider confirming the reason the child is unable to attend camp.
+No refunds are given if the family decides not to send the child to camp for non-medical reasons or the child is sent home for behavioral issues.

 How do you handle dietary restrictions and picky eaters?